cfe84/rlay/README.md

 # deploy to Azure

 Rlay can be deployed to a free Webapp on Azure.
-Create yourself a free subscription, then use the following template to create a new webapp and deploy Rlay:
+Create yourself a free subscription, then use the following template to create a new webapp and deploy Rlay.

 [![Deploy To Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fcfe84%2Frlay%2Fmaster%2Fazure-deploy%2Fazuredeploy.json)